 Overview.
-In this Compensation Discussion and Analysis, or CD&A, we describe key principles and approaches used to determine elements of compensation paid or awarded to and earned by our named executive officers whose compensation is set forth in the "Summary Compensation Table" beginning on page 46.
+In this Compensation Discussion and Analysis, or CD&A, we describe key principles and approaches used to determine elements of compensation paid or awarded to and earned by the following named executive officers whose compensation is set forth in the "Summary Compensation Table" beginning on page 44.